enel-gdh-educational/katacoda-scenarios/version-control/basics/step2.md

     First commit.
 Added README
 ```

-N.B.
-The first line will certainly look different.
+_N.B.
+The first line will certainly look different._

 The content is mostly self-explanatory, you can read the author, the date and the message of the commit.
  But what about the first line?
 The long string of characters is the __id__ of the commit (a sort of code),
  and it is uniquely generated from the content of your commit.

+ In other words, if you had a different content in `README.txt`, or had named it differently, `git` would have generated
+ a different code.

 ---
 __Question 1__